ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 All files to run this example are available in the package data, and a more detailed description is available in the accompanying vignette (Text S1).

+`ss3sim` requires `R` version 3.0.0 or greater.
+In `R`, the development version of `ss3sim` can be installed with:

+    install.packages(devtools)
+    devtools::install_github("ss3sim", username = "seananderson",
+      dependencies = "Imports")

+\noindent
+We plan to make `ss3sim` available on CRAN [@cran2013].
+`ss3sim` also requires that Stock Synthesis is installed.
+Since `ss3sim` has been tested specifically with SS3 Version 3.24O, we provide archived copies of this version at <http://bit.ly/ss3v324o>.

 ## Setting up the SS model configurations